Cluster varieties from Legendrian knots: Constructible sheaves, microlocalization, and moduli

 The higher and derived structures on the spaces $\R \cM_n(X, \Lambda, \sigma)$ are essential from various points of view: for instance, to get meaningful point counts \cite{NRSS} and to construct symplectic structures on these spaces \cite{ShT} as was done for moduli of local systems in \cite{PTVV}.
 An important point is that the infinitesimal study of derived moduli spaces is generally more accessible than that of ordinary moduli spaces.
-For example, we have following consequence of Theorem \ref{thm:microloc}:
+For example, letting $\R Loc(L)$ denote the derived moduli space of local systems on $L$ we have following consequence of Theorem \ref{thm:sheafquantization}.

-\begin{proposition} Let $L \subset T^* X$ be an exact Lagrangian with $\partial L = \Lambda$ and whose projection is disjoint from $\sigma \subset X$.
-Let $\R Loc(L)$ denote the derived moduli space of local systems on $L$.
-Given a choice of brane structure on $L$, the functor $\cN$ induces an open inclusion $\R Loc_n(L) \to \R \cM_n(X, \Lambda, \sigma)$. \end{proposition} \begin{proof} This follows formally from the fact that the map on moduli spaces is induced by a fully faithful inclusion of dg categories.
+\begin{proposition} Let $L \subset T^* X$ be an embedded eventually conical exact Lagrangian with Legendrian boundary $\partial L = \Lambda$ and whose projection is disjoint from $\sigma \subset X$.
+Given a trivialization $\mu loc(\widetilde{L}) \cong Loc(L)$, sheaf quantization induces an open inclusion $\R Loc_n(L) \to \R \cM_n(X, \Lambda, \sigma)$. \end{proposition} \begin{proof} This follows formally from the fact that the map on moduli spaces is induced by a fully faithful inclusion of dg categories.
 Indeed, it follows from this that the morphism is injective on points, and since the tangent complexes to the moduli spaces are given by self-ext algebras \cite[Thm 0.2]{TVa}, it follows that the map is \'etale. \end{proof}

-More classically, the fact that the self-ext algebra is carried to itself means that we identify obstruction theories and hence the solutions to Maurer-Cartan equations defining the classical points of the stacks.

 When $L$ is a Lagrangian \emph{surface} and $\Lambda$ nonempty, $L$ is homotopy equivalent to a wedge of circles.
 In this case the derived stack $\R Loc_n(L)$ is truncated: it is isomorphic to its truncation $t_0 \R Loc_n(L)$ -- which is simply the classical Artin stack $\Loc_n(L)$ of local systems -- regarded as a derived stack.
 Thus if we are only interested in branes supported on Lagrangians of this kind, and the relations among them, we lose no information by working at the level of Artin stacks in the classical sense.
 Following \cite[Sec.
-3.4]{TVa} we have the following classical moduli spaces:
+3.4]{TVa} we have the following classical moduli spaces.

 \begin{definition/proposition} Let $\Sigma$ be a surface, $\Lambda \subset T^\infty \Sigma$ a nonempty Legendrian, $\sigma$ a collection of points in $\Sigma$.
 We write $\cM(\Sigma,\Lambda,\sigma)$ for the 1-rigid locus of $t_0 \R Loc(\Sigma, \Lambda,\sigma)$; that is, the locus parametrizing objects without negative self-extensions.
 It is an Artin stack in the classical sense.
 We write $\cM_n(\Sigma,\Lambda,\sigma)$ for the substack parametrizing sheaves of microlocal rank $n$. \end{definition/proposition}